mcescalante/oh-fitbit-integration/SETUP.md

-# Setting up your development environment for this Nokia Health to Open Humans data transfer app
+# Setting up your development environment for this Fitbit to Open Humans data transfer app

 > Work through this guide to get this application running on your own machine